userfog/cs171-pr-city-scape/design_studio_feedback.md

-comparison between two neighborhoods - multiple clicks

-type of crime over time - petty/violent
+CS171 Design Studio
+Apr 14, 2015

+Our partners were: Dillon Tiner, Adam Gracia and Yinka Ogunbiyi.

+They brought up some very good points/issues during their critique:

+	- Could you compare crime statistics between two neighborhoods?

+	- Can you track crime statistics through time?

-radio buttons above the wheel
+	- Could you use radio buttons above the sunburst to modify the displayed data?

-arrests percentage overlaid on map, or compared btween two neighborhoods

-and incorporate with other demographic data

-color corresponding to levels of hierarchy, or coded by some  other categorical variable
+	- In the sunburst, does color corresponding to levels of hierarchy, or is it coded by some  other categorical variable?

-incorporation of season data?

-looking at secondary /location over whole city without filtering down - pass this variable?

-mo:

-why chose sunburst over other treemap options colors and iterations

-future
+We will try to address some of these points in our final implementation - we are considering the possibility of comparing two neighborhoods, although we are wary of information/feature overload.
+We do plan to implement a timeline to allow tracking of statistics through time.
+We will be using a user input to modify the year data in the sunburst, although probably in the form of a brushable timeline.

+Their points on color in the sunburst were particulary useful - they helped us to realize that our initial iterations were confusing a bit misleading.
+Giving a large number of categories their own color is visually overwhelming and also not informative - the more important attribute is their depth in the hierarchy.
+Based on their input, we decided to use color to represent primary, secondary, and tertiary attributes instead of individual categories.